GDQuest/website/content/tutorial/getting-started/learn-to/practice/index.md

-+++
-title = "Become a developer in only 30 minutes a day" menuTitle = "30-minute practice" author = "nathan" date = 2021-02-14
+---
+author: nathan
+date: "2021-02-14T00:00:00-06:00"
-description = "With Mike Acton's unique practice routine for developers, you can greatly accelerate your learning.
-Here's how."
+description: With Mike Acton's unique practice routine for developers, you can greatly accelerate your learning.
+Here's how.
+menuTitle: 30-minute practice
+title: Become a developer in only 30 minutes a day

-weight = 10
+weight: 10
-+++
+---

 With Mike Acton's [unique practice routine](https://medium.com/@mike_acton/12-tips-for-making-the-best-use-of-your-time-909be33398b4) for developers, you can greatly accelerate your learning.